Republic of Namibia

 Namibia's largest labor federation, the National Union of Namibian Workers (NUNW) represents workers organized into seven affiliated trade unions.
 NUNW maintains a close affiliation with the ruling SWAPO party.

 The constitution defines the role of the military as "defending the territory and national interests."
 Following independence, Namibia formed the National Defense Force (NDF), comprised of former enemies in a 23-year bush war, the PLAN and South West African territorial force.
-The British formulated the force integration plan and began training the NDF, which consists of five battalions and a small headquarters element.
-The UNTAG Kenyan infantry battalion remained in Namibia for 3 months after independence to assist in training the NDF and stabilize the north.
-According to the Namibian Defense Ministry, enlistments of both men and women will number no more than 7,500.
+The NDF consists of five battalions and a small headquarters element.
 The NDF has a modest air wing and a maritime wing.
-Namibia has contributed 900 troops to UN peacekeeping efforts in Liberia.
+Namibia contributed 900 troops to UN peacekeeping efforts in Liberia and has offered to volunteer troops to support peacekeeping operations in Darfur.

 Namibia has had defense cooperation at various levels with several countries, including the United States.
 It also participates in regional peacekeeping efforts.
 The U.S. does not have an Article 98 agreement with Namibia.